zenocode-org/photo-portfolio/README.md

 - Image zoom capabilities
 - Automatic deployment to GitHub pages
 - Script to automatically create a gallery from images
+- **Pages CMS integration** - Web-based interface for clients to upload and manage images

 ## 🚀 Getting Started